-- --fix-pkg-deps attempt to correct dependency mismatches by adjusting package "info.rkt" files (which makes sense only for packages that are installed as links). - --unused-pkg-deps attempt to report dependencies that are declared but are unused.
-Beware that some package dependencies may be intentionally unused (e.g., declared to force installation of other packages as a convenience), and beware that package dependencies may be reported as unused only because compilation of relevant modules has been suppressed. - --mode (mode) use a ".zo" compiler other than the default compiler, and put the resulting ".zo" files in a subdirectory (of the usual place) named by (mode).
+- --check-pkg-deps checks package dependencies (unless explicitly disabled) even when specific collections are provided to raco setup, and even for packages that have no dependency declarations.
+Currently, dependency checking related to documentation cross-referencing is constrained to documents among specified collections. - --fix-pkg-deps attempt to correct dependency mismatches by adjusting package "info.rkt" files (which makes sense only for packages that are installed as links). - --unused-pkg-deps attempt to report dependencies that are declared but are unused.
+Beware that some package dependencies may be intentionally unused (e.g., declared to force installation of other packages as a convenience), and beware that package dependencies may be reported as unused only because compilation of relevant modules has been suppressed. - Constraining user versus installation setup: - --no-user or -U refrain from any user-specific (as opposed to installationspecific) setup actions. - --no-planet refrain from any setup actions for PLaneT actions; this flags is implied by --no-user. - --avoid-main refrain from any setup actions that affect the installation, as opposed to user-specific actions. - Selecting parallelism and other build modes: - --jobs $\langle n \rangle$, --workers $\langle n \rangle$, or -j $\langle n \rangle$ use up to $\langle n \rangle$ parallel processes.
+By default, raco setup uses (processor-count) jobs, which typically uses all of the machine's processing cores. - --verbose or -v more verbose output about raco setup actions. - --make-verbose or -m more verbose output about dependency checks. - --compiler-verbose or -r even more verbose output about dependency checks and compilation. - --mode (mode) use a ".zo" compiler other than the default compiler, and put the resulting ".zo" files in a subdirectory (of the usual place) named by (mode).
 The compiler is obtained by using (mode) as a collection name, finding a "zo-compile.rkt" module in that collection, and extracting its zo-compile export.
-The zo-compile export should be a function like compile; see the "errortrace" collection for an example. - --verbose or -v more verbose output about raco setup actions. - --make-verbose or -m more verbose output about dependency checks. - --compiler-verbose or -r even more verbose output about dependency checks and compilation. - --pause or -p pause for user input if any errors are reported (so that a user has time to inspect output that might otherwise disappear when the raco setup process ends). - -1 $\langle collection \rangle$ ... constrain setup actions to the specified $\langle collection \rangle$ s (i.e., the same as providing $\langle collections \rangle$ s without a flag, but with no possibility that a $\langle collection \rangle$ is interpreted as a flag. - -A (archive) ...
-Install each (archive); see §6.2 "Installing ".plt" Archives". - --force for use with -A, treat version mismatches for archives as mere warnings. - --all-users or -a for use with -A, install archive into the installation instead of a user-specific location.
+The zo-compile export should be a function like compile; see the "errortrace" collection for an example. - --fail-fast attempt to break as soon as any error is discovered. - --pause or -p pause for user input if any errors are reported (so that a user has time to inspect output that might otherwise disappear when the raco setup process ends). - Unpacking ".plt" archives:

+- -A $\langle archive \rangle$...
+Install each $\langle archive \rangle$; see §6.2 "Installing ".plt" Archives". - --force for use with -A, treat version mismatches for archives as mere warnings. - --all-users or -a for use with -A, install archive into the installation instead of a user-specific location.

-When building racket, flags can be provided to raco setup as run by make install by setting the PLT\SETUP\OPTIONS environment variable.
+When building racket, flags can be provided to raco setup as run by make install by setting the PLT_SETUP_OPTIONS environment variable.
 For example, the following command line uses a single process to build collections during an install:

-env PLT\SETUP\OPTIONS="-j 1" make install
+env PLT_SETUP_OPTIONS="-j 1" make install